verizonlabs/mesos-framework-sdk/README.md

 ### Low-Level API ###
 The Low-level API gives maximum flexibility to the developer.

-In this case, the low-level API is simply the generate protobufs that are generated by protoc, along with the defined interfaces per component.
+In this case, the low-level API is simply the protobufs that are generated by protoc, along with the defined interfaces per component.

 We use the standard protoc implementation and pull directly from the mesos git repos to keep versioning simple.